 Do you live in a bushfire prone area?
-If so, then it is important that you understand what the Bushfire Attack Level (BAL) is, how your home is rated and what you can do to protect it.
-BAL is a scale that is used to determine a building’s risk of catching on fire is, particularly in relation to bushfires.
+If so, then it is important that you understand what the Australian standard Bushfire Attack Level (BAL) is, how your home is rated and what you can do to protect it.
+Buying BAL-rated products gives you peace of mind.
+BAL is a scale that is used in the construction of buildings to determine a building’s fire risk, particularly in relation to bushfires.

 When constructing new homes and buildings in these areas, the BAL scale is used to assess the suitability and safety of the construction and building and there are six ratings overall.
 Each level dictates the construction methods and materials used and their aim is to not only prevent a bushfire from destroying the building, but also prevent it from spreading on to other areas.

 With each increase in level, it is assumed that it meets all the risks from the previous rating alongside the additional ones at the new level.

 So what are the six Bushfire Attack Levels?